spine-tools/Spine-Toolbox/README.md

 `PySide6` packages installed in the same environment.
 These do not play nice together and may introduce conflicts.
 In addition, make sure that you do not have multiple versions of these `Qt` related packages installed in the same environment.
-The easiest way to solve this problem is to create a blank (e.g. virtual environment) Python environment just for `PySide6` applications and installing the requirements again.
+The easiest way to solve this problem is to create a blank (e.g. venv virtual environment) Python environment just for `PySide6` applications and installing the requirements again.

 **Warning: Using the *conda-forge* channel for installing the requirements is not